KushagraShukla004/KushagraShukla004/README.md

 # Hi 👋, I'm Kushagra Shukla
-🔭 I’m currently working on: A movie ticket booking system using all the latest technologies like NEXT.js , Prism, tRPC , TailwindCSS and much more<br>👯 I’m looking to collaborate on open-source projects for any ReactJs related work<br>🌱 I’m currently learning JavaScript and it's frameworks for Full-Stack Development and also<br>Cloud Computing such as AWS , Docker and Kubernetes.<br>I have keen interest in Cyber Security and try to keep with all the advancements happening<br>in the field.<br>
+🔭 I’m currently working on: Cinemix: A movie ticket booking system using all the latest technologies like NEXT.js , Prism, tRPC , TailwindCSS and much more<br>👯 I’m looking to collaborate on open-source projects for any ReactJs related work<br>🌱 I’m currently learning JavaScript and it's frameworks for Full-Stack Development and also<br>Cloud Computing such as AWS , Docker and Kubernetes.<br>I have keen interest in Cyber Security and try to keep with all the advancements happening<br>in the field.<br>

 ## 🌐 Socials: